-- These type of scripting languages use the resources of a server
+- These types of scripting languages use the resources of a remote server.

-- These scripts are compiled on a server and display only plain text in HTML form
+- These scripts are compiled on a server and display the output in HTML form.

-- These type of scripts are helpful for clients/browsers
+- These types of scripts are helpful for clients/browsers.

-- These scrpting languages runs on client side i.e. a browser
+- These scripting languages run on the client side i.e. a browser.

-- Client side scripting language solely rely on browser and there is no server involved
+- Client-side scripting language solely relies on a browser, and there is no server involved.

-- Initially, the script is downloaded in browser and then executed
+- Initially, the script is downloaded in the browser and then executed.

-- Client side scripts are added to improve web pages functionality
+- Client-side scripts are added to improve web page functionality.

 3. PHP Differences From OTHER Languages